2016 NBA playoffs: (1) Golden State Warriors vs. (3) Oklahoma City Thunder

 during the game and led 48–42 at halftime.
 However, the Thunder lost focus in the third quarter.
-After the Warriors thwarted Oklahoma City's brief comeback attempt in the fourth quarter, Golden State won 96–88 and became the 10th team to win an NBA playoff series after being down 3 games to 1.
+After the Warriors thwarted Oklahoma City's brief comeback attempt in the fourth quarter, Golden State won 96–88 and became the 10th team to win an NBA playoff series after trailing 3–1.
 Game 7 was the last game Kevin Durant played with the Oklahoma City Thunder, before joining his opponent in this series, the Golden State Warriors.